Skip to content

 CHECK OUT THE CULINARY SCENE

-If you've been looking for West Virginia's "best town for foodies," you've found it.
-Lewisburg has held WV Living Magazine's highly-coveted title for two years running, touting its fresh and flavorful cuisine scene.
+If you've been looking for West Virginia's best dining experience, you've found it.
+Lewisburg recently garnered (2023) the highly-coveted USA TODAY 10Best Readers' Choice for "Best Small Town Food Scene," touting its fresh and flavorful cuisine scene.
 Dozens of local dining venues extend across town and beyond, from on-the-go breakfast foods to fine French food.

 A Greenbrier Valley mainstay for generations, Food & Friends is well regarded for its American home-style dining done to perfection.
 Everyone can find a favorite on this extensive menu!
-The Humble Tomato takes Italian to a whole new level of "delizioso."
-The restored circa 1790's home features relaxed garden dining and more intimate indoor seating dispersed throughout the house's original rooms.
-Drop-in Del Sol Cantina & Grille for a round of tapas and craft cocktails under the shade sails if you want to get a laid-back feel of the dining landscape.
-And burger-lovers take note — The Asylum has dialed in the most flavorful Angus burger concoction you'll find this side of the Mississippi
+The Humble Tomato takes Italian to a whole new level of "delicioso."
+The restored circa 1790s home features relaxed garden dining and more intimate indoor seating dispersed throughout the house's original rooms.
+Drop in Del Sol Cantina & Grille for a round of tapas and craft cocktails under the shade sails if you want to get a laid-back feel of the dining landscape.
+And burger lovers take note The Asylum has dialed in the most flavorful Angus burger concoction you'll find this side of the Mississippi

 TOUR AMERICA'S RESORT

-The Greenbrier resort dates back to 1778, luring wealthy visitors with its restorative sulphur springs and moderate summer climate.
-It continues today to be among the world's most famous – with notable guests that include U.S. presidents, royalty and foreign dignitaries.
-Open to day visitors, the hotel’s labyrinth of lobbies, ballrooms and galleries is often the star attraction.
-Decorated in the 1960’s by Dorothy Draper and currently undergoing the latest refresh, her dramatic style endures with bold patterns and vibrant hues adorning every room -- right down to the bathrooms.
+The Greenbrier resort dates back to 1778, luring visitors with its restorative sulphur springs and moderate summer climate.
+It continues today to be among the world's most famous, with notable guests that include U.S. presidents, royalty and foreign dignitaries.
+Open to day visitors, the hotel’s labyrinth of lobbies, ballrooms and galleries are often the star attraction.
+Decorated in the 1960s by Dorothy Draper and continuously undergoing various updates, her dramatic style endures with bold patterns and vibrant hues adorning every room -- right down to the bathrooms.

 Don’t stop there.
 While on property, treat yourself to a horse-drawn carriage ride around the grounds.
 The acres of fall-inspired gardens, world-class golf courses, the 18th-century springhouse and the rolling hills of the Greenbrier Valley make for a relaxing afternoon of sightseeing.